mzazon/awesome-cloud-projects/gcp/multi-cloud-cost-optimization-billing-api-recommender/multi-cloud-cost-optimization-billing-api-recommender.md

    echo "✅ Monitoring dashboard and alerting configured"
    ```

-   The monitoring system now provides comprehensive visibility into cost optimization performance with automated alerting for high-value opportunities and system health issues, ensuring reliable operation and timely response to optimization events.
+   The monitoring system now provides comprehensive visibility into cost optimization performance with improved dashboard filters and automated alerting for high-value opportunities and system health issues, ensuring reliable operation and timely response to optimization events.

 ## Validation & Testing